Try Semrush

 Use descriptive anchor text to link pages

-The Google Search Console has an AWESOME feature called: “links”.
+Google Search Console has an AWESOME feature that lets you check your internal links.

 For example, if you look at my report, you can see that most of my internal links point to my about page, contact page, privacy policy etc.